Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/unlock_time.md

 ## Interpreting An Unlock Time

-The unlock time is just a 64 bit unsigned number.
+The unlock time is just a 64-bit unsigned number.
 It is interpreted as a block height if less than 500,000,000 otherwise it's a Unix timestamp[^interpreting-unlock-time].

 ## Checking The Output Is Unlocked